sorugh/CodenameEngine/building/README.md

 </details>

 > [!TIP]
-> You can also run `.\cne-windows.bat -help` or `./cne-unix.sh -help` (depending on your platform) to check out more useful commands!<br>
+> You can also run `./cne-windows.bat -help` or `./cne-unix.sh -help` (depending on your platform) to check out more useful commands!<br>
-> For example `.\cne-windows test` or `./cne-unix.sh test` builds the game and uses the source assets folder instead of the export one for easier development (although you can still use `lime test` normally).
+> For example `./cne-windows test` or `./cne-unix.sh test` builds the game and uses the source assets folder instead of the export one for easier development (although you can still use `lime test` normally).
-> - If you're running the terminal from the project's main folder, use instead `.\building\cne-windows.bat -COMMAND HERE` or `./building/cne-unix.sh -COMMAND HERE` depending on your platform.
+> - If you're running the terminal from the project's main folder, use instead `./building/cne-windows.bat -COMMAND HERE` or `./building/cne-unix.sh -COMMAND HERE` depending on your platform.